DevMountain/alexa-instructions/README.md

              //console.log(this.event.request);

-             //then make your http request using the information from above request('weatherAPIUrl').then(function(response){
+             //then make your http request using the information from above

+             //this request wouldn't actually work because we didn't install a dependency
+             //to make requests.
+Install whatever request library you prefer and make your request here. request('weatherAPIUrl').then(function(response){
                     response.data.temperature = temp;
                     this.emit(':tell', 'The temperature is ' + temp);